open-policy-agent/gatekeeper/README.md

 ## Kick The Tires

 The [demo/basic](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/basic) directory contains the above examples of simple constraints, templates and configs to play with.
 The [demo/agilebank](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/agilebank) directory contains more complex examples based on a slightly more realistic scenario.
 Both folders have a handy demo script to step you through the demos.

+# FAQ

+## Finalizers

+### Why does Gatekeeper add sync finalizers?

+When Gatekeeper syncs resources it's adding them to OPA's internal cache.
+This cache may be used by constraints to render decisions.
+Because of this stale data is bad.
+It can lead to invalid rejections (e.g. when a uniqueness constraint is violated because an update conflicts with a since-deleted resource), or invalid acceptance (e.g. if a constraint uses the cache to make sure a Deployment exists before a Service can be created).
+Finalizers help avoid stale state by making sure Gatekeeper has processed the deletion and removed the object from its cache before the API Server can garbage collect the object.

+### How can I remove finalizers?
+Why are they hanging around?

+If Gatekeeper is running, it should automatically clean up the finalizer.
+If it isn't this is a misbehavior that should be investigated.
+Please file a bug with as much data as you can gather.
+Including logs, memory usage and utilization, CPU usage and utilization and any other information that may be helpful.

+If Gatekeeper is not running:

+* If it did not have a clean exit, Gatekeeper's garbage collection routine would have been unable to run.
+Reasons for an unclean exit are:
+  * The service account was deleted before the Pod exited, blocking the GC process (this can happen if you delete the gatekeeer-system namespace before deleting the deployment or deleting the manifest all at once).
+  * The container was sent a hard kill signal
+  * The container had a panic

+It is safest to remove the Config resource before uninstalling Gatekeeper, as that causes finalizers to be removed outside of the normal GC process.

+Finalizers can be removed manually via `kubectl edit` or `kubectl patch`